Business value of continuous delivery

 Continuous delivery metrics

 OLTP (online transaction processing) and OLAP (online analytical processing) are two well known techniques in the industry.
 Both concepts apply to continuous delivery pipelines and help generate insights that steer organizations in the right direction.
-Let’s study how.
+Let’s see how.

-Pipelines see hordes of data
+Pipelines see hordes of transactional data

 Imagine a typical day in a software development team’s life.
 The team commits a feature that business prioritized, commits tests for that feature, and integrates deployments with the continuous delivery pipeline, so that every change deploys automatically.
-The team realizes that the application got sluggish after adding this new feature and commits a fix for the performance issue.
+The team realizes that the application got sluggish after adding this new feature, and commits a fix for the performance issue.
 The team also adds performance tests to make sure that bad response times would get caught before promoting the application from test to staging.

 Think of each of those commits as a transaction.
 And that’s how software development teams roll - one transaction after another - till a product is born that wows the world.
 And then off they go again.
 Multiply these transactions across all engineers and teams in your organization, and you have hordes of transactional data at your disposal.